jython/book/chapter19.rst

 Jython lacks the global interpreter lock (GIL), which is an implementation detail of CPython.
-For CPython, the GIL means that only one thread in a Python program can run Python code, as compiled to Python bytecode, at a given time.
-This restriction also applies to much of the supporting runtime as well as extensions modules that do not release the GIL.
+For CPython, the GIL means that only one thread *at a time* can run Python code.
+This restriction also applies to much of the supporting runtime as well as extension modules that do not release the GIL.
 Unfortunately development efforts to remove the GIL in CPython have so far only had the effect of slowing down Python execution significantly.

 The impact of the GIL on CPython programming is that threads are not as useful as they are in Jython.
-Concurrency will only be seen in interacting with I/O as well as scenarios where computation is occurring on data structures outside of the CPython's runtime.
-Instead, developers typically will use a process-oriented model.
+Concurrency will only be seen in interacting with I/O as well as scenarios where computation is managed by an extension module on data structures outside of the CPython's runtime.
+Instead, developers typically will use a process-oriented model to evade the restrictiveness of the GIL.

-Again, Jython does not have a GIL, since all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL).
+Again, Jython does not have the straightjacket of the GIL.
+This is because all Python threads are mapped to Java threads and use standard Java garbage collection support (the main reason for the GIL in CPython is that it uses a reference counting GC system).
 The important ramification here is that you can use threads for compute-intensive tasks that are written in Python.

 Module Import Lock